mokhalil21/DevOps-Projects/Docker Projects/Project 1/readme.md

 ![12](https://user-images.githubusercontent.com/88173933/230760773-32ac8d21-f604-4f60-b8fa-f12af6cd86a4.png)

-To confirm whether changes made on the local host will be automatically synced to the app running on the container, open the "index.js" file and add a testing message for changes.
+To confirm whether changes made on the local host will be automatically synced to the app running on the container, open the "index.js" file on your local host  and add a testing for changes.
 Make sure to save the changes once you've added the testing message.

 ![13](https://user-images.githubusercontent.com/88173933/230760793-52397552-1553-452a-bb42-d8cdcc372528.png)